lijiaoyan/mults_group/_pages/about.md

 Recent news
 ===========

+- Our review paper on physics-informed machine learning was published in [Nature Reviews Physics](https://doi.org/10.1038/s42254-021-00314-5).
+(May 24, 2021)
+- I gave a talk on DeepONet at SIAM Conference on Applications of Dynamical Systems.
+(May 24, 2021)
 - We used DeepONet to [predict linear instability waves in high-speed boundary layers](https://arxiv.org/abs/2105.08697).
 (May 18, 2021)
 - [One-shot learning for PDEs solution operators](https://arxiv.org/abs/2104.05512) was presented at [ICLR Workshop on Deep Learning for Simulation](https://simdl.github.io/).
 (May 7, 2021)
 - I gave a talk on DeepONet in the Numerical Analysis Seminar at University of Iowa.
 (May 4, 2021)